 The word ‘residency’ refers to a person.

 Therefore, no recreational vehicle(s) can be used for more than six months in a calendar year and no person(s) can reside in the park for more than six months in a calendar year.

 NOTE: Members should address the Directors with any and all concerns regarding CRD bylaws.
 Communication with CRD officials will be conducted by the President and/or any other Director(s) appointed by the board.
 Members are discouraged from taking individual concerns directly to the CRD.

 With regard to construction (as per the CRD final letter ‘Appendix A’):

-‘The CRD will not enforce to obtain bylaw conformance, unless a health and safety issue should arise, however this is predicated on the Association members undertaking only repairs that do not involve structural alterations, and not undertaking new construction.’
+‘The CRD will not enforce to obtain bylaw conformance, unless a health and safety issue should arise, however this is predicated on the Association member undertaking only repairs that do not involve the structural alterations, and not undertaking new construction

 For additional information regarding the CRD requirements, see ‘Section 26’ ‘Appendix A’.

-· Members wishing to bring in a new RV, replace a shed, replace/install a fence or remove/plant trees, shrubs or hedges must first send ‘plans’ and a written request for approval to the Directors.
+Members wishing to bring in a new RV, replace a shed, replace/repair/install stairs/landings or roofs, replace/install a fence or remove/plant trees, shrubs or hedges must first send ‘plans’ and a written request for approval to the Property Manager.